battlesnake/git-doc/index.md

 calling `git rebase --skip` to skip merging the conflicting commit.
 To abort a failed rebase instead, call `git rebase --abort`.

-### Moving the children of one commit onto another commit
+### Moving the children of one commit onto another commit within a branch

 Cut the children of branch/commit `Y` off their parent `X` and move them onto commit/branch `A`: